 If you have an open 2 story staircase between the floors, install a ceiling fan on the top floor ceiling / above the stairs, and run in clockwise (summer and winter in this case) on a low or medium speed.
 This will help to circulate / push the air down to the first floor return(s).Installing ceiling fans in majority of rooms will further improve air circulation in homes.

 Keep the forced air system thermostat fan ON (instead of “AUTO”) position to help circulate the air during the hottest and coldest periods of time.
 Within a few minutes the temperature should equalize between the floors.There’s another, more advanced and much more expansive way of improving air ventilation and air circulation in homes, especially multi story buildings.
 This is by using supplemental mechanical balanced heat-recovery ventilation systems.
-More details about this subject can be found at: whole house ventilation system.

 However, I’m pretty sure that one or combination of any of the 4 tips above will help improving air circulation in homes.